Conveniently located in the South Hills and servicing the greater Pittsburgh area

 - Excess fat on upper neck zone

 As a board-certified plastic surgeon, Dr. Cherup is known by her patients for the best Facelift Surgery in Pittsburgh.
 During your initial consultation, she will evaluate if you are a good candidate for a facelift.
 Read below for more information about the procedure, recovery time, and what to expect before and after your facelift surgery.

 Your Pittsburgh plastic surgeon, Dr. Lori L. Cherup, at Radiance Plastic Surgery evaluates patients for facelift surgery with careful attention.
 During the 1/2 hour exam, Dr. Cherup will question you regarding your areas of concern, and then also evaluate the areas that she sees would benefit from improvement.
 This evaluation will analyze your forehead and brows, your upper and lower eyelids, your cheeks and jaw line, and your perioral area.
 It will also evaluate any problems with your neck musculature and neck skin.
 She will then put together a menu of procedures that could be employed at the time of the facelift surgery in order to give you a youthful and revitalized facial image.

 Are you considering having a facelift but are concerned about looking fake, plastic, or too “tight” after undergoing facelift surgery?
 A correctly-performed facelift shouldn’t give you a new face, it should enhance your look by restoring a natural, youthful appearance to your features.
 You should still look like you, just better.
-Dr. Cherup specializes in cosmetic facelift surgery that results in a natural, youthful look.
+Dr. Cherup’s expertise is what makes her among the best to perform a facelift Pittsburgh residents can rely on — resulting in a natural, youthful look.

 After recovering in our Radiance Surgery Center postop area, you will go home the same day with large, fluffy bandages around your head, two drains, and specific postop instructions.